jcortell/blog/site/content/post/2017-10-01-aiautocoloring.md

 ![Cuda version](http://res.cloudinary.com/jcortell/image/upload/v1507152307/GPU_Cuda_python_3-6_m2klcn.png  "Simplified pseudo code with Cuda")

 After tinkering with it, I made it work with my own examples.
-For that, I used Paulina's (an illustrator friend) black and white sketch and a colored image.
+For that, I used my friend Paulina's black and white sketch and one of her colored drawings.
 Then I sent her the results, to see what she thought of it.
 She wrote "I'm dancing in my chair" :-)

 ![Base and style](http://res.cloudinary.com/jcortell/image/upload/v1507147502/Style2Paint_c0kija.png)